privatebusiness88/ElectrumABC/README.rst

 1. After installing either HomeBrew or MacPorts, clone this repository and switch to the directory:
-   ``git clone https://github.com/PiRK/ElectrumBCHA && cd ElectrumBCHA``
+   ``git clone https://github.com/Bitcoin-ABC/ElectrumABC && cd ElectrumABC``
 2. Install python 3.6 or 3.7.
 For brew: ``brew install python3``
    or if using MacPorts: ``sudo port install python36``
 3. Install PyQt5: ``python3 -m pip install --user pyqt5``